mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 wwctl node list -n
 ```
 As changes in the settings are not propagated to all configuration files, the
-node overlays should be rebuilt after this change running the command:
+node overlays should be rebuilt after this change by running the command:
 ```
 wwctl overlay build
 ```
 After a reboot, these changes will be present on the nodes; in the above case
 the Infiniband interface will be active on the node.

-A more elegant way to get the same result is to create a profile to hold the values
+A more elegant way to get the same result is to create a profile to hold those
-which are the same for all interfaces.
-In this case, these are `mtu` and `netdev`.
+values which are identical for all interfaces.
+In this case, these are `mtu`
+and `netdev`.
-A new profile for an Infiniband network is created using the command:
+Create a new profile for an Infiniband network using the command:
 ```
 wwctl profile add infiniband-nodes --netname infininet --netdev ib0 --mtu 9000 --type infiniband
 ```
-Once this has been created, you may add this profile to a node and remove the
+You may now add this profile to a node and remove the node specific settings
-node specific settings which are now part of the common profile by executing:
+which are now part of the common profile by executing:
 ```
 wwctl node set node01 --netname infininet --netdev UNDEF --mtu UNDEF --type UNDEF --profiles default,infiniband-nodes
 ```
-You may list the data in a profile using this command:
+To list the data in a profile use the command:
 ```
 wwctl profile list -A infiniband-nodes
 ```